lancs-gridpp/cephfs-srr/README.md

 # cephfs-srr

-These scripts return a SRR JSON file containing information about the storage and endpoints.
+These scripts return a SRR JSON file containing information about the endpoints and storage mounted using CephFS.
+It uses *ceph.quota.max_bytes* and *ceph.dir.rbytes* to get available and used space details.

 The latest version of the Storage Resource Reporting proposal can be found here:
 https://docs.google.com/document/d/1yzCvKpxsbcQC5K9MyvXc-vBF1HGPBk4vhjw3MEXoXf8/edit